KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 <br>

 Now let's look at the areas in which the occurences are happening.
-The follwing is a biblle-plot, where the bubble size and color indicates the number of reported accidents for each area.
+The follwing is a bubble-plot, where the bubble size and color indicates the number of reported accidents for each area.

 <div style="display: flex; justify-content: center;">
     <embed